 Meet your digital targets while supporting patients to self-care

-With over 250,000 health apps out there*, it can be hard to find the ones that you can trust.
-That’s why we’ve partnered with leading experts in health app assessment, Our Mobile Health, to provide all EMIS Web users in England with a library of clinically assessed apps that can be recommended to your patients.
+With over 250,000 health apps out there*, it can be hard to find ones that you can trust.
+That’s why we’ve partnered with leading experts in health app assessment, Our Mobile Health, to provide all EMIS Web users in England with a library of rigorously assessed apps that can be recommended to your patients.

 By providing your patients with an alternative to traditional prescriptions, you can also deliver better digital care that meets your targets – like those in the NHS Five Year Forward View.